aaron0745/cyberBOT/README.md

   * Shows the manual.
 (Admins see extra controls; Players only see instructions).

 * **/profile** `user` (optional)
-  * Shows Rank, Score, and Solve count.
+  * Shows Rank, Score, and Solve count on a custom profile card (1 min cooldown).

 ### Interactive Features (Buttons)